andrew/ultimate-awesome/README.md

 - [awesome-intelligence-writing](https://github.com/mxm0z/awesome-intelligence-writing) - Collection of awesome resources on intelligence writing, including manuals/guides, standards, books, tranings, articles, videos, etc.
 - [awesome-dos](https://github.com/balintkissdev/awesome-dos) - Curated list of references for development of DOS applications.
 - [Awesome-Large-Multimodal-Reasoning-Models](https://github.com/HITsz-TMG/Awesome-Large-Multimodal-Reasoning-Models) - The development and future prospects of large multimodal reasoning models.
+- [awesome-data-agents](https://github.com/hkustdial/awesome-data-agents) - Continuously updated paper list on advancements in Data Agents.
+Companion repo to our paper "A Survey of Data Agents: Emerging Paradigm or Overstated Hype?".
 - [awesome-es2015-proxy](https://github.com/mikaelbr/awesome-es2015-proxy) - For learning how to use JavaScript Proxy, or just to see what is possible.
 - [awesome-multi-modal-reinforcement-learning](https://github.com/opendilab/awesome-multi-modal-reinforcement-learning) - A curated list of Multi-Modal Reinforcement Learning resources (continually updated).
 - [awesome-data-annotation](https://github.com/taivop/awesome-data-annotation) - A list of tools for annotating data, managing annotations, etc.